alexandrevribeiro/reproducing-vue-recursive-comp-issue-with-typescript/README.md

     }
 ]
   ```
-1. Expected result for both:
+3. Expected result for both:

 ![Expected result][expected-result]

+## Particularities of the projects

+- [standard-vue-app]:
+  - vue-cli template: *webpack-simple*
+  - Error was solved by using the `name` component option (as recommended in the [official documentation](https://vuejs.org/v2/guide/components.html#Recursive-Components))
+  - For